 The Disciplinary and Admissions Committee may, pursuant to L.R.
-705.1, refer to counsel for investigation and initiation of initiate a disciplinary proceedings proceeding against any attorney who has been convicted of any crime other than a serious crime.
+705.1, initiate a disciplinary proceeding against any attorney who has been convicted of any crime other than a serious crime.

 3. Discipline Imposed by Other Courts

 a) Attorney's Duty to Disclose